mhogrefe/malachite/malachite-lints/README.md

 own message: `Integer` division truncates while `>>` takes the floor, so dividing an `Integer` converts to `shr_round` with `Down` (or `>>` if the floor is really what's wanted).
-Tests, demos, and test utilities are exempt: they multiply by `power_of_2` on purpose, to cross-check the shift operators themselves.
+Tests, demos, and test utilities are exempt: they multiply by `power_of_2` on purpose, to cross-check the shift operators themselves. `GaussianInteger` division is not flagged: it rounds to the nearest Gaussian integer and has no right shift.

 ### `hoist_shifts`

-Flags a shifted operand inside a bignum multiplication, or a `Rational` division, when the shift can be hoisted out of the operation: `(a << s) * b` is `(a * b) << s`, and the hoisted form multiplies smaller values, shifting once at the end.
+Flags a shifted operand inside a bignum multiplication, or a `Rational` or `GaussianRational` division, when the shift can be hoisted out of the operation: `(a << s) * b` is `(a * b) << s`, and the hoisted form multiplies smaller values, shifting once at the end.
 Only exact rewrites are flagged: `Natural` and `Integer` right shifts are floor divisions and their `/` truncates, so for them only `<<`